Planning a babymoon

 Similarly, Qantas allows up to the end of the 36th week for long flights, or up to the 40th week for flights under four hours.

-That said, in terms of your travel insurance, each insurer has a cut-off point for cover.
-Southern Cross Travel Insurance provides unlimited cover (with no excess) for unexpected medical complications up to and including the 20th week of pregnancy, provided the pregnancy was without complications prior to the start date of your policy.
+Southern Cross Travel Insurance provides unlimited cover for unexpected medical complications up to and including the 23rd week of pregnancy, provided the pregnancy.
+This includes:

 The standard rate of sightseeing may be a stretch.
 This isn’t The Amazing Race; you don’t need to be sprinting between landmarks.
 Keep things low key, don’t overload your itinerary and explore at your own pace.